broadinstitute/carmen-analysis/README.md

 1. Open Terminal on your computer.

 2. Change the current working directory to the location where you want the cloned directory.
 (Use the command ``cd`` to change the path and use the command `ls` to show what files you have available in the working directory.)
-It is recommended that

 3. Clone the repository.
-From your terminal, type ``git clone https://github.com/cwilkason/carmen-streamlit-v1``
+From your terminal, type ``git clone git@github.com:cwilkason/carmen-streamlit-v1.git``

 4. Launch a virtual environment in your cloned directory.
 Follow the delineated steps to install needed dependencies:
 * Run the following command from your terminal to create a virtual environment in your cloned directory: ``python -m venv carmen-env``